pkjmesra/nseta/README.md

 </summary>

  You can use the `config.txt` file and make changes as per your wish to view the results in a specific order or add/remove columns.
 Use `nseta -r` to view the path where you can make changes to config or add your own custom defined stocks.

+ Please note that if you've put stock ticker names into userstocks.txt, the stocks in the default stocks.txt will not be scanned.
+Only the stocks in userstocks.txt will be scanned.
+If you'd instead like the stocks in stocks.txt under the resources directory to be scanned, you should just keep the userstocks.txt file as blank (instead of deleting the file).
+If you delete the userstocks.txt file, the application will create it again with a couple of default tickers.
 </details>

 ### Submit patches